tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

 That's when I made a mistake.
 I took out my phone, intending to show them the "real" Wikipedia I remembered.
 But when I opened it, the content was exactly the same as what I'd seen before.
-President Skiles.
+President scales.
 Dinosaur Democrats.
 The Dinosaur-Human Reconciliation Act.